raiguard/kak-one/README.md

 - Operators are red instead of white
 - Comments are more visible

+## 16-color variants

+There is a 16-color variant of each theme available, for use in a TTY.
+Note that you will need to set your terminal colors accordingly.

+Color option expansions are not available in 16-color variants - use the ANSI color names instead.

+`one-light-16`, `one-dark-16`, `one-darker-16`

 ## Plugin support

 `kak-one` includes colors for the following plugins: